Italian Democratic Socialists: Socialist Party

-During a party convetion in April 2007, Boselli launched the proposal of a Socialist Constituent Assembly, open to all the Italian social democrats and especially to the remnants of the old Italian Socialist Party, while Ottaviano Del Turco supported the entry of the SDI in the Democratic Party (PD).
+During a party convention in April 2007, Boselli launched the proposal of a Socialist Constituent Assembly, open to all the Italian social democrats and especially to the remnants of the old Italian Socialist Party, while Ottaviano Del Turco supported the entry of the SDI in the Democratic Party (PD).
 Boselli was re-elected secretary of the party with 784 votes out of 787 and 3 abstentions.
 In May, Del Turco and his faction left the SDI and formed the Reformist Alliance (Alleanza Riformista), which would merge into the PD.

 Several groups, including a large portion of the New Italian Socialist Party, The Italian Socialists, Democracy and Socialism, and the Association for the Rose in the Fist, decided to join forces with the SDI.
 This happened on 5 October 2007, when they were merged into a unified Socialist Party, later renamed the Italian Socialist Party on 7 October 2009 to recall the historical party of the same name.
 The new party obtained 1.0% of the vote and no seats in Parliament in the 2008 Italian general election.